Summat's Brewin'

 Summat's Brewin', the fourth album by the Yorkshire-based folk music duo O'Hooley & Tidow, was released in August 2015 in a limited edition of 1,000 signed copies.
 The songs on the album explore society’s fascination with drink, drinking and real ale.

 Production and release

 The live performance on the album was recorded on 26 June 2015 at The Live Room, Caroline Social Club, Saltaire.
 The album was recorded by Belinda O'Hooley and Heidi Tidow at West End Studio, Golcar and was mixed and mastered by Neil Ferguson (formerly a member of Chumbawamba).

-The album was released in August 2014 on the duo's own Hum record label (HUM01).
-The design and layout of the CD was by Martin Rowsell.
+The album was released in August 2015 on the duo's own Hum record label (HUM01).
+The design and layout of the CD was by Martin Rowsell of Simply Marvellous Music.
 The photographs on the album sleeve are by Bryan Ledgard.